10 Things You’ll Be Able To Do With Apple’s AirTags

-Apple’s AirTags are due to be released in 2021.
-Here’s 10 cool things you’ll be able to do with the Bluetooth-powered tiles once they’re official…
+Apple’s AirTags are official!
+Here’s 10 cool things you’ll be able to do with the Bluetooth-powered tiles once you’ve bought a couple…

 But AirTags USP will be that they deeply integrate with iPhone inside the Find My app.

 Find My is useful for locating lost iPhones, but if you do not have it enabled you can use Google Maps to find your lost iPhone.
 However, Find My is always going to be better.
 And with AirTags, it will get even more useful.

 Ahead of the release of Apple’s AirTags, we decided to to do some research on them in a bid to find out what you will be able to do with them once they’re official.

 If you’re new to the concept of bluetooth tracking tiles, here’s a breakdown of 10 things you will be able to do with Apple’s AirTags once they land later this year…

 Have you ever lost a pet?
 It sucks.
 With AirTags, however, you’ll never have to worry about this again because you can attach an AirTag your dog or cat’s collar and this will keep you up to date on their location at all times.

 So, if they do disappear one day, or are gone for longer than usual, you can quickly open the Find My app and check where they are.
 As someone that owns both cats and dogs and lives in the middle of nowhere, this feature alone is one of the main reasons I’d buy an AirTag as soon as they’re available.